Po'pay: The Revolt

+The Pueblo revolt was typical of millenarian movements in colonial societies.
+Popé promised that, once the Spanish were killed or expelled, the ancient Pueblo gods would reward them with health and prosperity.
+Popé's plan was that the inhabitants of each Pueblo would rise up and kill the Spanish in their area and then all would advance on Santa Fe to kill or expel all the remaining Spanish.
+The date set for the uprising was August 11, 1680.
+Popé dispatched runners to all the Pueblos carrying knotted cords.
+Pedro Omtua and Nicolas Catua were the two young men.
+On August 8, 1680, two young men from Tesuque set out for Tanogeh (Tano villages) early in the morning.
+Their first contact occurred in Pecos.
+Unfortunately, Fray Fernandao De Velasco was informed right away by Christian Indians that two Tewa young men had visited the war chief's house.
+After leaving Pecos, the two Tesuque runners continued on to Galisteo, San Cristobal, and San Marcos.

 The last few years had been relatively quiet and free from internal dissent, and the Spanish in the capital city of Santa Fe were astonished as a report came to the governor early in the morning of August 10 that a Spanish priest had been killed at a Pueblo only nine miles from Santa Fe.
-By August 15, 1,000 Spaniards had taken refuge in the Governor's palace in Santa Fe, and they were besieged by an Indian army led by Popé they estimated (or overestimated) to number 2,500.
-Other Spanish survivors had taken refuge in the friendly Pueblo of Isleta, from where they fled south toward Mexico.
+By August 15, 1,000 Spaniards had taken refuge in the Governor's palace in Santa Fe, and they were besieged by a Pueblo army led by Popé they estimated (or overestimated) to number 2,500.
+Other Spanish survivors had taken refuge in the friendly Pueblo of Isleta, from where they fled southward.

-On August 21 the Spanish broke out of the Palace and began a long trek south, leaving New Mexico behind and not stopping until they reached El Paso, Texas.
+On August 21 the Spanish broke out of the Palace and began a long trek south, leaving New Mexico behind and not stopping until they reached El Paso.
 The Pueblos did not molest the departing colonists.
 The survivors numbered nearly 2,000 persons.
 The revolt cost 400 Spanish lives, including 21 of the 33 priests in New Mexico.